top of page

 This is where things can get a little technical — and where myths often take over.

+A flats plan is the legal diagram showing the footprint of each dwelling and the shared versus exclusive-use areas.
 Over time, properties change.
 Decks get added.
 Garages appear.
-Someone finally builds that extra room they’ve been dreaming about.
+Someone finally builds that extra room they've been dreaming about.

-Two homes with very similar alterations can be treated quite differently by lawyers, banks, and insurers — which is why blanket statements don’t help anyone.
+Two homes with very similar alterations can be treated quite differently by lawyers, banks, and insurers — which is why blanket statements don't help anyone.
+I've seen this play out firsthand across three very different situations.

 Myth